-Journal prompts can be fun and educational at the same time.
+Journal topics for middle school can be fun and educational at the same time.
 Just remember to keep it fun and light-hearted so kids will want to write and explore their creativity and be interested in writing.

 If you’re looking for a journal, I highly recommend one that’s called Rip The Page!
 Adventures in Creative Writing.
-It takes writing out of the box and get’s their imaginations going.
+It takes writing out of the box and will help get their imaginations going.